This post was originally published on April 7, 2011.

 If you elect to rent a personal storage unit, inquire about the entry and exit procedures, and security and surveillance equipment used.

-It is important to note that self storage facilities do not insure vehicles on your behalf.
+Self storage facilities do not insure vehicles on your behalf.
 Speak with your insurance provider about insuring your vehicle while is in storage.
-Having your vehicle insured while it is not in use adds the optimum layer of protection In the event that theft or damage would occur.
+Having your vehicle insured while not in use adds the optimum layer of protection In the event that theft or damage would occur.

-In addition to the above considerations, use common sense when selecting a vehicle storage facility.
-Do your homework by reading online reviews, visiting the facility in advance and speaking with the facility manager.
+Also make sure to do your homework by reading online reviews, visiting the facility in advance and speaking with the facility manager.
 In the end, you should feel confident that your storage provider has taken all necessary measures to keep your personal or business vehicle safe.